bugtamer/areca-backup/docs/user/README.md

 It has been designed to ...

-_...
-Be as simple as possible to set up_ : No complex configuration files to edit - Your backup configuration (stored as an XML file) can be edited with Areca's graphical user interface.
+***...
+Be as simple as possible to set up*** : No complex configuration files to edit - Your backup configuration (stored as an XML file) can be edited with Areca's graphical user interface.

-_...
-Be as versatile as possible_ : Areca can use advanced backup modes (like "delta backup") or simply produce a basic copy of your source files as a standard directory or zip archive (readable by WinZip or other archivers).
+***...
+Be as versatile as possible*** : Areca can use advanced backup modes (like "delta backup") or simply produce a basic copy of your source files as a standard directory or zip archive.

-_...
-Allow you to interact with your archives_ : Browse your archives, track and recover a specific version of a file, merge a set of archives into a single one, etc.
+***...
+Allow you to interact with your archives*** : Browse your archives, track and recover a specific version of a file, merge a set of archives into a single one, etc.

 ## How do I get started with Areca Backup ?